-- Your debt is already several months old: Medical institutions usually wait 60–120 days before selling your debt to debt collectors.
-3 After that, the credit bureaus wait an additional 180 days before adding the collection account to your report to give you time to make arrangements with your insurance company or set up a payment plan.
-3
+- Your debt is already more than a year old: Medical institutions usually wait 60–120 days before selling your debt to debt collectors.
+3 After that, the credit bureaus wait an additional 1 year before adding the collection account to your report to give you time to make arrangements with your insurance company or set up a payment plan.

-- Designed Receivable Solutions probably owns your debt: Medical institutions don’t generally report to the credit bureaus.
-For this reason, the fact that your debt is showing up on your credit report indicates that it was sold to a company that does report to the bureaus, although it’s possible the medical institution simply hired them as well.
+- Designed Receivable Solutions might own your debt: Medical institutions don’t generally report to the credit bureaus.
+For this reason, the fact that your debt is showing up on your credit report may indicate that it was sold to a company that does report to the bureaus, although it’s possible the medical institution simply hired them as well.

 - Medical collections aren’t as harmful to your credit: Although medical bills do affect your credit score if they’re sent to collections, in newer credit scoring models developed by FICO and VantageScore (specifically FICO 9 and VantageScore 4.0), medical collections don’t hurt your credit score as much as non-medical collections.
 4 5

 The reason debt collectors call you is that they believe you have an outstanding debt.
 When Designed Receivable Solutions calls, ask them to send a written notice detailing the debt they’re collecting, known as a debt validation letter, if they haven’t already.

 In accordance with the FDCPA, all debt collectors are required to send this letter within 5 days of first contacting you.
 6 It must contain the following information:

 - The amount you owe